oraclenik/Postdock-DockerSwarm/README.md

 4- Set Swarm node tags (based on swarm-cli scripts, for example set pgtype == primary for the node that you want to use as Master Node)

-5- Use swarm-cli on Swarm Manager Node and Run pgmaster (./opt/swarm-cli/run-pgmaster.sh) then pgslave1 and pgsalve2c then pgpool and pgbackup
+5- Run scripts in the swarm-cli directory on Swarm Manager Node:
+    -Run pgmaster (./opt/swarm-cli/run-pgmaster.sh)
+    - then pgslave1
+    - then pgsalve2
+    - then pgpool and pgbackup

 6- Done.

 Please read more about this project on its original repo  (https://github.com/paunin/PostDock)